 PBR provides accurate, consistent and reliable analytical services for a variety of environmental matrices such as air, water, soil, sludge, sediment, core samples, drilling waste, compost, manure and fertilizers.
 We provide services to environmental, agricultural and petrochemical industries and public sector clients.
-PBR operates in compliance with the international quality standard, ISO/IEC 17025 and follows approved analytical methods using the state of the art analytical equipment, highly qualified scientists and well trained technical staff.
+PBR operates in compliance with the national and international quality standards, and follows approved analytical methods using the state of the art analytical equipment, highly qualified scientists and well trained technical staff.

 Chemical analyses are performed on environmental samples of a wide variety of matrices, including air, drinking water, groundwater, surface and waste water, sludge, soil, sediments, solid waste etc. PBR offers a complete package of water and soil quality analyses as required under the Federal as well as the Provincial regulations.